-Note: The 56F8146 device is guaranteed to 40MHz and specified to meet Industrial requirements only; CAN is NOT available on the 56F8146 device.
+Note: The 56F8165 device is guaranteed to 40MHz and specified to meet Industrial requirements only.

 CAUTION

 This device contains protective circuitry to guard against damage due to high static voltage or electrical fields.
 However, normal precautions are advised to avoid application of any voltages higher than maximum-rated voltages to this high-impedance circuit.
 Reliability of operation is enhanced if unused inputs are tied to an appropriate voltage level.